Dublin Pearse railway station: Facilities

-The station has two through platforms, 1 and 2, the former on the Boyne Street side for northbound "up" services towards Connolly station, the other on the Pearse Street side for southbound "down" services towards Bray.
-It also has a café and public toilets.
+The station has two through platforms, 1 and 2, the former on the Boyne Street side for northbound "up" services towards Connolly station, the other on the Pearse Street side for southbound "down" services towards Bray and Wexford.
+It also has a café, shop and public toilets.

-The southbound entrance (Pearse Street and Trinity BioScience) is open from 7:00 AM to 7:30 PM daily from Monday to Friday, and on Saturdays from 9:00 AM to 6:00 PM, in addition to the main entrance on Westland Row, which is open all during station opening hours.
+The southbound entrance (Pearse Street and Trinity BioScience) is open from 7:00 AM to 7:30 PM daily from Monday to Friday excluding Bank Holidays, and on Saturdays from 9:00 AM to 6:00 PM, in addition to the main entrance on Westland Row, which is open all during station opening hours.
 The ticket office is open from 7:30 AM to 9:50 PM, Monday to Sunday.

 History

 Origins

 The station building originated from a design by Charles Blacker Vignoles.
 As the lines from the south were elevated above street level, tracks were laid on the first floor of the building.
 The initial covering chosen for the passenger station was a two-span structure covering the platforms as far as Cumberland Street.
 It was designed to facilitate the arrival and departure of trains every 15 minutes.

 The station opened for service traffic on 17 December 1834 as Westland Row Station, the city terminus of the Dublin & Kingstown Railway (D&KR), serving Blackrock and the West Pier Kingstown Harbour.

 The precise details of the original 1834 trackwork may be uncertain, but a diagram from 1835 shows three platformed tracks each terminating in linked 10 ft connecting turntables and a non-platformed carriage siding, all set well back from Westland Row entrance.
 The arrivals road and platform were nearest to Merrion Square.
 This was in common with most platforms until the 1870s of the low-level continental style.
 On the other side of the arrivals track was an island platform which was the only means of access to a train on the next track.
 The island platform was of a raised height design and was accessed by a lower-able drawbridge ramp from the arrivals platform.
 The departure track was on the side of the middle line of pillars supporting the two-span roof that extended as far as Cumberland Street.
-The track was serviced by a departure platform that allowed separate access for first class passengers at the southern end of the train.
+The track was serviced by a departure platform that allowed separate access for first-class passengers at the southern end of the train.
 The final track was a siding on the Pearse Street side of the station.
 The station entrance from Westland Row contained two sets of stairs to the upper platform level.
 There was also a (horse-drawn) cab entrance and ramp to the far end of the arrival platform which would have been convenient for first-class passengers.